renovatebot/renovate/docs/usage/config-presets.md

 ## Templating presets

 You can use [Handlebars](https://handlebarsjs.com/) templates to be flexible with your presets.
-This can be handy when you want to do include presets conditionally.
+This can be handy when you want to include presets conditionally.

 <!-- prettier-ignore -->
 !!! note